EricFillion/happy-transformer/docs/index.md

 ---
 # About
-Happy Transformer is an package built on top of [Hugging Face's transformer library](https://huggingface.co/transformers/) that makes it easy to utilize state-of-the-art NLP models.
+Happy Transformer is a package built on top of [Hugging Face's transformer library](https://huggingface.co/transformers/) that makes it easy to utilize state-of-the-art NLP models.

 ![Happy Transformer](assets/images/logo.jpg)